MISSING LINKS

 (2) Ernest Wolcott, b.
 1862 Forkston PA, d.
 1862.

-VII.
-ALEXANDER WOOLCOTT, RADIO PERSONALITY
+V. ALEXANDER WOOLCOTT, RADIO PERSONALITY - See Woolcotts of London

 (1) William Thomas Woolcott, b.
 1815 London, clerk at the Finsbry Savings Bank; m.
 Catherine Ann Boulton.